-Can using a VPN make my connection faster?
+Can using a VPN speed up my connection?

 A VPN, or Virtual Private Network, can create a secure connection between two points over the internet.
 By using encryption and other security measure, a VPN can offer a higher level of security than a standard connection.
 In addition, a VPN can also offer a faster connection by bypassing some of the restrictions that are placed on a standard internet connection.
 By using a VPN, you can improve your connection speed and security.

 Is VPN faster than Wi-Fi?